What Happens If You Don’t Use Your Credit Card

 Did you know?

 With so many rewards programs available, it can be hard to choose the right one for you.
 Every Discover Card earns rewards on purchases.
-Choose the card that earns the type of rewards that are most valuable for you.
+Choose the card that earns the rewards that are most valuable for you.

 Was this article helpful?